connectivityanalysis#

 • data (~syncopy.AnalogData) – A non-empty Syncopy SpectralData or AnalogData object

-• output (str) – Relevant for cross-spectral density estimation (method='coh') Use 'pow' for absolute squared coherence, 'abs' for absolute value of coherence , 'complex' for the complex valued coherency or 'angle', 'imag' or 'real' to extract the phase difference, imaginary or real part of the coherency respectively.
+• output (str) – Relevant for coherence estimation (method='coh') Use 'pow' for absolute squared coherence, 'abs' for absolute value of coherence , 'complex' for the complex valued coherency or 'angle', 'imag' or 'real' to extract the phase difference, imaginary or real part of the coherency respectively.

-• keeptrials (bool) – Relevant for cross-correlations (method='corr').
-If True single-trial cross-correlations are returned.
+• keeptrials (bool) – Relevant only for cross-correlations (method='corr') and cross spectra (method='csd').
+If True single-trial cross-correlations/cross-spectra are returned.

 • foi (array-like or None) – Frequencies of interest (Hz) for output.
 If desired frequencies cannot be matched exactly, the closest possible frequencies are used.
 If foi is None or foi = "all", all attainable frequencies (i.e., zero to Nyquist / 2) are selected.